 📖Substitutions

 - Tomato passata: You can also use canned crushed tomatoes, or diced fresh tomatoes.
-You will likely have to put the mixture through a strainer after blending, if using fresh tomatoes.
-This will yield a silky sauce.
+You will likely have to put the mixture through a strainer after blending if using fresh tomatoes.
+This will yield a silky sauce without any seeds or skins.

 - Dairy-free: Instead of sautéing in butter, feel free to use olive oil or your oil of choice.
 You can also use a dairy substitute instead of heavy cream.
 The cashews add a good creaminess to the sauce, so you won't lose too much by using a dairy substitute.